talbaram3192/tennis-partner/README.md

 This app is vulnerable to various types of vulnerabilities, such as XSS, broken access control, unrestricted file upload, command injection and more.

 ------------------------------------------------
+There is also a docx file added- 'Proof of concept', which contains descriptions for some of the attacks that could be found on the app.